criteo/android-publisher-sdk/publisher-sdk/README.md

 ## Release steps
 Releasing a new version of the PubSDK involves a few steps:

+1. Bump the version in `buildSrc/src/main/java/SdkVersion.kt`
+2. Bump the version of _android-google-mediation_ (see its README)
+3. Bump the version of _android-mopub-mediation_ (see its README)
+4. Select a version pushed on NexusProd as a release candidate.
+5. Communicate on Slack (#pub-sdk-private) and Confluence about the RC (with commit SHA1, maven coordinates and changelog)
+6. Execute a bugfest on the RC (with mediation adapters), if there is blocker, fix it and restart from 4.
+7. Release the new SDK version on Azure (see section below)
+8. Release the new _android-google-mediation_ version on Azure (see its README)
-1. Publishing the new version of the AAR on Azure
+9. Release the new _android-mopub-mediation_ version on Azure (see its README)
-2. Publishing new versions of _android-google-mediation_ and _android-mopub-mediation_ that depend on the newly released version of PubSDK.
-Please refer to the README of each of those projects for additional release information.
+10. Communicate about the release on #pub-sdk-private

 ## Internal releases on Nexus
 Each new version is published on the internal Nexus repository on post-submit.
 No manual action is needed